thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/readme.md

 <br>

-Interesting thing I just learned - You can't see router-IDs for 6.6.6.6 and 7.7.7.7.
+I can't see router-IDs for 6.6.6.6 and 7.7.7.7.
 They are missing in R3's LSDB.
-Router's don't store OSPF routers from other areas inside their own LSDB.
+Router's only store full LSAs (Type 1 & Type 2) for intra-area routers.
 Why?
 Scalability.
 LSDB would be too massive in large networks.

 Verifying Link State Database on R3: